Cyclical Living: How to Work with Your Menstrual Cycle and Natural Rhythms

 4. Balanced Lifestyle: Living cyclically encourages a balance between work and rest, action and reflection, helping you create a more sustainable lifestyle.

-The Red School describe the menstrual cycle through the metaphor of the Inner Seasons, and this framework completely transformed the way I understand my own body.
+The Red School describes the menstrual cycle through the metaphor of the Inner Seasons, a framework that completely transformed the way I understand my own body.
+Rather than expecting ourselves to feel and perform the same every day, the Inner Seasons invite us to embrace the natural ebb and flow of our energy.

-• Menstruation is a time for rest and reflection
+• Menstruation (Inner Winter) is a time for rest, reflection and turning inward.

 Living cyclically in a capitalist world requires a conscious effort, but small changes can make a big difference.
 Here are a few practical ways to integrate cyclical living into your daily life: